89 total views, 1 views today

 Transfer of a service to a service provider requires sound service transition practices that include management support, resource allocation, transfer of knowledge, and comprehensive transition plans.
 Lack of maturity of service transition processes will increase change-related risk.
 Cloud service delivery options must be validated fully before going live to ensure the service is capable of delivering the desired outcomes to the business.

 IT service management data is critical for decisions on how to manage services efficiently and thus requires an integrated data set that includes internal and external data.
 Ownership of all service-related data must remain with the business and access to the data must be provided without limitation to enable IT service management organization’s knowledge management and decision-making capabilities.
 Critical knowledge requirements include service asset and configuration management data to track end-to-end service component relationships and dependencies.
-Many cloud sourcing relationships limit visibility into cloud provider’s environment and thus hamper the ability to evaluate end-to-end service capabilities and performance fully.
+Many cloud sourcing relationships limit visibility into the cloud provider’s environment and thus hamper the ability to evaluate end-to-end service capabilities and performance fully.

 Successful change management requires a high degree of trust and transparency with the chosen cloud sourcing partner.
 The change management process must be seamless across the service provider interface to successfully manage risk internally and externally related to changes in end-to-end service delivery.
 The IT service management organization must be able to fully evaluate risk related to change and understand the impact of failed changes.
 The cloud computing provider must successfully manage the impact of changes in the cloud infrastructure, and when failed changes occur, the financial penalties within the supplier’s contract must be invoked.